Neujahrskonzert mit dem Konzerthausorchester Berlin

 Mark Barden’s compositions are complex and original.
 He has received numerous awards, collaborated with Ensemble Mosaik, Klangforum Wien and ensemble intercontemporain and his works have been performed at the Donaueschingen Music Festival and Ultraschall Berlin, among others.
 The visual artist Julian Bonequi brings a creative visual vocabulary, wide-ranging experience in the field of digital art and a deep affinity for music.
 Several of his virtual reality and augmented reality works have already received prestigious awards.

 Development and programming work on the visual worlds will begin by the end of 2019, and sound recordings with members of the Konzerthausorchester Berlin will take place in early 2020.
 The outcome will be presented to the public in May 2020.

-This project is supported by “experimente#digital” – a cultural initiative of the Aventis Foundation.
+The project is being created in close collaboration with APOLLO members of the HTW Berlin University of Applied Sciences and supported by “experimente#digital” – a cultural initiative of the Aventis Foundation.

 Kindly supported by

 Read more about our "Interactive Composition" on our blog "Virtuelles Konzerthaus"